 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
-Direct supervision is provided by the clinical professional.
+Direct supervision is provided by the clinical professional. .
 Nine clinical hours per week.
-Credit: 2 semester hours

 PHRA 1301 Introduction to Pharmacy

 An overview of the qualifications, operational guidelines, and job duties of a pharmacy technician.
 Three lecture hours per week.